-The one person other than Dean and Daniel to have contributed two levels for Blade of Agony.
+The one person other than Dean and Daniel to have contributed three levels for Blade of Agony.
 Known for his very well-detailed releases in the Doom modding community, he can be considered a sidekick — not part of the project all the time, but putting the cherry on the cake with missions that fit seamlessly into the project.

 Proofreading & Revision